NetNude Logo Kauai Nude

 Kalalau Beach.

 This beach is the one at the end of the world famous 11 mile Na Pali Coast hike.
-Unlike most of the other beaches on Kauai, this is a STATE PARK BEACH (recall comment above) and a special administrative rule against nudity and topfree applies here that does not at most other beaches.
+Unlike most of the other beaches on Kauai, this is a STATE PARK BEACH (recall legal comment above) and a special administrative rule against nudity and topfree applies here that does not at most other beaches.
 However, many go nude and luckily due to budget constraints rangers are rarely there.
 MAYBE every two months for a day.
-When they show up they are flown in by helicoper-you will know when they arrive!!
+When they show up they are flown in by helicopter-you will know when they arrive!!

 Kalalau Beach.

-The sign at the beginning of the Kalalau Trail..
+The sign at the beginning of the Kalalau Trail.

 Tents on Kalalau Beach.

-Next morning when the surreal surroundings of the place sink in, and you look up at 4000 foot high fluted green pali (cliffs) against blue sky and passing puffy clouds and realize you have a mile of beach with no cars, few people, no electricity, no civilization, no cell phone (they don't work there) most then come to the conclusion clothes are not needed there either.
-Typing in "Kalalau" or "Na Pali" in Google or Yahoo searches will yield stories of the hike in better than I can describe.
+Next morning when the surreal surroundings of the place sink in, and you look up at 4000 foot high fluted green pali (cliffs) against blue sky and passing puffy clouds and realize you have a mile of beach with no cars, few people, no electricity, no civilization, no cell phone (they don't work there) most people then come to the conclusion clothes are not needed there either.
+Typing in "Kalalau", "Kalalau Trail " or "Na Pali" in Google or Yahoo search engines will yield stories of the hike in better words than I can describe.
 The guys who choose to live in Kalalau full time are cool if you are too and are low key.
 There is usually a pizza party on every so often.
 Ask them nicely if you can contribute and join.
 When I went I donated a couple pounds of cheese and pepperoni and helped chop and saute garlic and onions!
 I would suggest bringing those, or other ingredients for a pizza party and getting to meet some new people!
 Depends on if people, meaning YOU, bring the cheese, anchovies, etc. if the party happens.
 Some produce is grown by these squatters in the valley like onions and tomatoes.
 One of the best pizzas of my life was in September 2005 at Kalalau.

 Miacomet's Tent at Kalalau.